pact-foundation/pact-js/README.md

 ## GraphQL API

-GraphQL is simply an abstraction over HTTP and may be tested via Paact.
+GraphQL is simply an abstraction over HTTP and may be tested via Pact.
 There are two wrapper APIs available for GraphQL specific testing: `GraphQLInteraction` and `ApolloGraphQLInteraction`.

 These are both lightweight wrappers over the standard DSL in order to make GraphQL testing a bit nicer.